Pencak Silat Mande Muda

 There are 3 levels of each throw because Silat is not afraid to go to the ground.

-There are 3 levels for each of these sweeps:
+There are 3 height levels for each sweep

 - 1Standing the Tiger (Standing)

 - 2Walking the Tiger (Kneeling)

 We've nicknamed this throw as "the cement mixer".
 The head throw can be done with hand, pushing hip to get to throw or by using either leg.